West-Loop-Strategy/voicemail-express-amazon-connect/Docs/vmx_email.md

 To help customers manage email templates, the voicemail express solution includes an AWS Lambda function that allows for easy creation, modification, and deletion of email templates.
 You do not have to use this function to build or modify templates, however SES only provides programmatic or CLI methods for managing templates; there is no GUI.

 ### Standard Data Included with the Email Request
 The standard configuration passes along a few key data elements by default.
-These are values that may not be a part of the contact trace record and have been set by the VMXPackager Lambda function.
+These are values that may not be a part of the contact trace record and have been set by the WLSConnectVoicemailPackager Lambda function.
 These data elements can be referenced in any custom templates that you use without additional configuration.

 -  **callback_number**: the phone number that the customer called from or provided as a callback number
 -  **entity_name**: the name of the queue or agent that this voicemail was intended for